bitrecycling/reactive-timesheets/readme.md

-# timeshizz reactive project tracking and timesheets with spring boot 2 and webflux
+# reactive demo for project tracking and timesheets with spring boot 2 and webflux
 Demo / Sample application to explore reactive programming with spring boot 2 / webflux

 Apart from being a learning project, there's actual practical use.
 Run the service and